armerj/jekyll-now/overviews/_posts/2020-06-09-Phishing-Doc-Lures.md

 print('saved clustered image')
 {% endhighlight %}

 I used k-means clustering to group the pixels into 5 clusters.
-I then went through each cluster setting the pixel to the avg color for that cluster.  <br>
+I then went through each cluster setting the pixel to the avg color for that cluster.
+This reduces the colors in the image by using the actual colors in the image and not an arbitrary threshold. <br>
 ![_config.yml]({{ site.baseurl }}/images/ocr_images/5_cluster_image.jpg)
 {% highlight bash %}
 image_ocr.py